Trusted Guide to Travel Nurse Taxes

-- Turbo Tax: Easily file all end-of-the-year tax returns including mortgage, banking, student loan and investment statements.
+- Turbo Tax: Easily file all end-of-year tax returns including mortgage, banking, student loan, and investment statements.

 This is also a helpful guide to more IOS compatible apps to assist in finding the app that best fits your needs.
-Their app suggestions include thorough explanation on scanner quality, user friendliness, organization capability, and if there is a fee (or free).
+Their app suggestions include thorough explanation on scanner quality, user friendliness, organization capability, and if there is a fee.